Hey y’all, I wanted to talk to you about personality tests. I will be covering DISC, Myer Briggs, etc. Come check it out!

 The reason why I like Clifton Strengths is it doesn’t try to define you.
 It tells you what you are good at.
 It gave me a toolbox to go into for how I tackle problems in my life.
 Like when finals season rolls around, I know I’ll be fine if I make my giant whiteboard list, keep my sense of humor, and push through it.
 It gave my mentor and me a language to have really good conversations but knowing what someone is good at still allows for you to learn who they are as a person.
 So my mentor and I know what the other is good at, but are able to learn more of who we are as people (if that makes sense).

 Thank you for reading my babble on personality tests, I appreciate it.
 Comment below if you agree or disagree with what I said and why or if you want more babbles in the future.
-If you like my content, consider subscribing to my mailing list at the bottom of the page or in the sidebar.
+If you like the content I make, consider subscribing to my mailing list, and if you like this check out something similar here.
 See you in the next post!